 The curries, naan bread and bhajis of the north and the thalis, dosas and chapattis of the south vary in taste, spice and aroma.
 In Northern India, dishes such as lamb jalfrezi, butter chicken and spinach paneer combine to create a kaleidoscope of colour and tastes.
 In Gujarat to the west you can really taste the Parsi influence of Persian settlers from the 8th century in vegetarian foods such as pav bhajis.

 In the south, flavours change considerably - Southern Indian cuisine is predominantly vegetarian.
 One flavour that dominates is the coconut from which you can get milk, the hard white flesh, oil and cream.
 Here are three distinct flavours from around India...

 We start our quest with a simple appetiser from the north.
 The Punjab is the home of the balti, butter chicken and baingan bharta.
 Garam masala is also present in most dishes from the Punjab.

 Note that wheat is also prevalent unlike many other areas of India and so parathas and naan breads are incredibly popular.

-But Sweet Lassi is loved by Punjabis and widely across India.
+Sweet Lassi is loved by Punjabis and widely across India.
 Made from beaten curd and milk, it is served in chilled steel glasses for breakfast or lunch.
-If your children love milkshakes they will love Sweet Lassi.
+If your children love milkshakes they will love sweet lassi.